News

 In conversation with Schwartz, Nebenzahl says she was drawn to “looking at loss through memoir”: “We all have stories.
 It was the idea that I could see my family through my imagination.”

-Dennis Lee celebrated the launch of Wrestling With Cadence on September 18.
+Stonehewer Books and author Dennis Lee celebrate the launch of Wrestling With Cadence on September 18 in Toronto

 Lee—whom Quill & Quire called one of the “finest poets in the English language”—read from his remarkable new collection and reflected on an extraordinary career of writing.